Chymyst/chymyst-core/docs/other_work.md

 - Implementations of Join Calculus for iOS: [CocoaJoin](https://github.com/winitzki/AndroJoin) and for Android: [AndroJoin](https://github.com/winitzki/AndroJoin).
 These projects are not maintained.
 - [Join-Language](https://github.com/syallop/Join-Language): implementation of Join Calculus as an embedded Haskell DSL (2014).
 The project is in development.

-The implementation of JC in `Chymyst` is based on ideas from Jiansen He's `ScalaJoin` as well as on CocoaJoin / AndroJoin.
+The code of `Chymyst` is a clean-room implementation of JC, and the syntax aims to improve upon the design of He Jiansen's `ScalaJoin` as well as of CocoaJoin / AndroJoin.

 ## Improvements with respect to Jiansen He's `ScalaJoin`